 Mental Health in the Community

 Among older people in the Bracknell & Ascot CCG area, 66.17% have received a formal diagnosis of dementia.
 This is slightly lower than the national average and suggests a need for improved awareness and diagnosis.
 We are working to address this and more information can be found in the new Dementia Strategy 2014-2019.
-For younger people, Child and Adolescent mental health services (CAMHS) referrals were up 31% (2013/14) on last year along with case loads rising by 21% (2012/13).
+For younger people, Child and Adolescent mental health services (CAMHS) referrals are on the rise and waiting times for treatment are a major challenge..
 This suggests a need for more preventative mental health work with children, in particular building their resilience and supporting their emotional health and wellbeing.
 Together with colleagues in the NHS we are currently reviewing mental health services for children and young people which will include the continued expansion of preventative support intervening at an earlier stage.
 An additional priority is to ensure that regular and accurate data on children’s mental health and emotional wellbeing and service outcomes is made available.

 The number of people requiring support due to poor health or disability is increasing.
 The future of health and social care services depends on more of us caring for our own health and staying healthy for longer.
 The council have already joined forces with NHS colleagues to develop a range of programmes aimed at supporting self care.
 Many of them are included in our Public Health Portal.
 There are also a range of community groups that can help people look after their physical health and mental well-being.